Call to Actions! Don’t forget them.

 - Why would they want to read more?

-- Why would they want to sign up to your workshop, blog, webinar?
+- Why would they want to sign up for your workshop, blog, webinar?

 - Why would they want to contact you?